kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 ````

-Two things about Version 2:
+Two things about both versions:

-1. You can't do what the fuck you want to with the license document (same as version 1.0).
+1. You can't do what the fuck you want to with the license document.
 2. There is no "no warranty" clause.

 Version 3.0 addresses these two concerns and has been rewritten in a more concise manner.